 Staying safe when travelling abroad

 People dreaming of going on a solo holiday will often list the fear of it being dangerous as the main reason for not taking the plunge into the unknown.
-But, if you do your research before venturing on your adventure and use your common sense throughout the trip, there’s no reason being alone abroad has to be any less safe than it would in the UK.
+But, if you do your research before venturing on your adventure and use your common sense throughout the trip, there’s no reason being alone abroad has to be any less safe than it would at home.

 Picking a place to stay

 When it comes to preparing for your trip, the internet is your trusty friend.
-Check reliable sites like TripAdvisor for reviews of not only hotels, but also the areas they’re located in.
-If staying at an AirBnB is more up your street, make sure you’re picking a place with lots of good reviews – whilst a great option for affordable accommodation, at the end of the day, you are spending the night at someone’s private home.
+Check reliable sites like TripAdvisor for reviews of not only hotels but also the areas they’re located.
+If staying at an Airbnb is more up your street, make sure you’re picking a place with lots of good reviews – whilst a great option for affordable accommodation, at the end of the day, you are spending the night at someone’s private home.

 Keeping your valuables safe

 One of the perks of solo tripping is meeting new people along the way, so try not to isolate yourself completely, thinking that’s the only way to stay safe.
 By talking to local residents and other holiday-goers, you’ll learn about all the hidden gems your destination has to offer.

 Storing scans of important documents in a Dropbox folder online will give you peace of mind in knowing that if you lose your stuff, you’ve got a solid backup plan for travelling back home.
 Never keep your all your money in one single place – hiding some of it in an unusual place like a tampon box or a hollowed-out lip balm case will help keep your funds from falling into the wrong hands.